 [START BOX 1.1 HERE]

-Treatment of uncertainty and calibrated uncertainty language in AR6
+Treatment of Uncertainty and Calibrated Uncertainty Language in AR6

 The AR6 follows the approach developed for AR5 (Box 1.1, Figure 1), as described in the ‘Guidance Notes for Lead Authors of the IPCC Fifth Assessment Report on Consistent Treatment of Uncertainties’ (Mastrandrea et al., 2010).
-The uncertainty Guidance Note used in AR6 clarifies the relationship between the qualitative description of confidence and the quantitative representation of uncertainty expressed by the likelihood scale.
+The ‘uncertainty’ Guidance Note used in AR6 clarifies the relationship between the qualitative description of confidence and the quantitative representation of uncertainty expressed by the likelihood scale.
 The calibrated uncertainty language emphasizes traceability of the assessment throughout the process.
-Key chapter findings presented in the chapter Executive Summary are supported in the chapter text by a summary of the underlying literature that is assessed in terms of evidence and agreement, confidence, and also likelihood if applicable.
+Key chapter findings presented in each chapter’s Executive Summary are supported in the chapter text by a summary of the underlying literature that is assessed in terms of evidence and agreement, confidence, and also likelihood, if applicable.

-In all three WGs, author teams evaluate underlying scientific understanding and use two metrics to communicate the degree of certainty in key findings.
+In all three Working Groups, author teams evaluate underlying scientific understanding and use two metrics to communicate the degree of certainty in key findings.
 These metrics are:

 Confidence: a qualitative measure of the validity of a finding, based on the type, amount, quality and consistency of evidence (e.g., data, mechanistic understanding, theory, models, expert judgment) and the degree of agreement.